-Thiry-four states are wrapped up in King v.
+34 states wrapped up in King v.
 Burwell.
 About 4.1 million women - including 1.4 million women of color - would lose their affordable coverage if the plaintiffs prevail.
-If you take into account all eligible people, including those who have not yet signed up for benefits, 9.3 million people could be affected.
+If you take into account all eligible people, including those who have not yet signed up with benefits, 9.3 million people could be affected.